cirrus-geo/cirrus-geo/docs/src/cirrus/10_intro.rst

 <60_components>`.
 There are four types of Components:

 * :doc:`Feeders <components/feeders/index>` accept arbitrary input, and
-  output a Cirrus Process Payload which is enqueued for processing.
+  output a Cirrus Payload which is enqueued for processing.
 These can be used to initiate processing from any source, for example, an SNS topic message indicating a new scene is available or an S3 Inventory of existing scenes.
 Cirrus does not come pre-loaded with feeders, and they must be set up by users.
-* :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a Cirrus Process Payload for both input and output.
+* :doc:`Tasks <components/tasks/index>` are the basic unit of work in a Workflow and use a Cirrus Payload for both input and output.
 This is where specific processing, for example, transforming data to data (e.g.
   JPEG200 to COG), data to metadata (e.g., COG to STAC), or metadata to metadata (e.g., MTL to STAC).